warmCabin/mm2ghost/README.md

 ## Recording an AVI

 To record an AVI:
-  1. Click File -> AVI -> Record AVI...
-  2. Specify whatever compression settings and save destination you like
-  3. Run play_ghost.lua with the ghost you wish to record playing.
+  1. Run play_ghost.lua with the ghost you wish to record playing.
 Confusing, I know...

-You **MUST** click Record AVI **BEFORE** you run the Lua script.
-Due to a known bug, play_ghost.lua cannot read any files if you initiate
-AVI recording while it is running.
-I think FCEUX closes all other file pointers or something, but I genuinely have no idea.
+  2. Frame advance at least once.
+Due to a bug in FCEUX, you *must* do this.\*
+  3. Click File -> AVI -> Record AVI...
+  4. Specify whatever compression settings and save destination you like

 If the screen wrap bug bothers you, you can edit it out using TASEditor.
 It's a tedious process, but doable.
 play_ghost.lua provides a manual button in the TASEditor interface labelled "Show/Hide Ghost".
 When clicked, it toggles the current